Kokan/ttaf/README.md

   - hyper-hue: work for any color space having at least 2 components, pixels are decomposed into a gray part parallel to (1, 1, 1, ...) and a color part perpendicular to it, pixels are considered gray if the gray part is longer than the color part.

+### Masks

+Clustering algorithms can take masks to ignore parts of the images.
+There are three types of masks currently implemented:
+- one that enables all pixels
+- the intersection of the visible pixels of a list of masks
+- enabling a half-plane and disabling the opposite one.

+Half-planes can be defined be line segments in the form of (x1,y1,x2,y2).
+The points on the clockwise side of the directed line segment (x1,y1)-&gt;(x2,y2) are masked out, all other points are visible.
+A convex polygon can be selected by describing all of its edges in a counterclockwise fashion.

 ## Image transformations